The CRC Welcomes You

 Guests choose from many opportunities to scout the surrounding land as well as choose from a diverse menu of programs and trainings in five fields of study and research: Creativity and the Arts, Communication, Health and Wellbeing, Philosophy (Knowing and Reasoning), and the Science of Mind.

 The CRC is also committed to community outreach, and every program we develop is an opportunity to form meaningful connections.
 If you’re in doubt, “let your horse do the thinking” among the rolling hills of central Texas.
-Connect with yourself, the environment, and the community.

 Life transitions — including moving, changing jobs, becoming sick, or dying — are often times of pronounced fear and feelings of panic.
 However, if met with kindness and clear seeing, such transition periods can be times of heightened awakening and even joy.
 During this weekend program, Dzogchen Ponlop Rinpoche will share Buddhist methods for tapping into our our emotional and intellectual abilities so that we can meet these life changes skillfully.